nramenta/flow/README.md

 }
 ```

-The `Loader` constructor accepts an array of options.
-They are:
+The `Loader` constructor arguments are as follows:

-- `source`: Path to template source files.
-- `target`: Path to compiled PHP files.
 - `mode`: Recompilation mode.
-- `mkdir`: Mode to pass to `mkdir()` when the target directory doesn't exist.
-  Use `false` to suppress automatic target directory creation.
-Defaults to 0777.
-- `adapter`: Optional `Flow\Adapter` object.
+- `source`: `Flow\Adapter` object.
 See the section on loading
   templates from other sources near the bottom of this document.
+- `target`: `Flow\Adapter` object.
+See the section on loading
+  templates from other sources near the bottom of this document.
 - `helpers` : Array of custom helpers.

-The `source` and `target` options are required.

 The `mode` option can be one of the following: